nboldhq/docs/contents/50-governance-policies/Creating Teams only through Templates.md

 After having set up your templates, you may want to make sure that people in your organization are only using Templates you've set up with nBold to create teams.

 This is possible!
-And this article is here to describe what you need to do to enable this.
+And this document is here to describe what you need to do to enable this.

 ##### Is possible to restrict people to create teams in a regular way?